-Biodiversity Without Boundaries (BWB) 2017 takes place April 9-13 in picturesque Ottawa, Ontario.
+Biodiversity Without Boundaries (BWB) 2017 took place April 9-13 in picturesque Ottawa, Ontario.
 As the world’s second-largest nation, Canada is home to an extraordinary collection of landscapes and wildlife.

-NatureServe Canada will host the NatureServe Network’s annual conference, convening hundreds of the world’s leading conservationists for a series of plenaries, symposia, workshops, panels, presentations, and field sessions.
-NatureServe’s 84 Network Programs, our partners and clients from federal and state agencies, corporations, conservation-focused institutions, and other biodiversity champions will come together to discuss conservation challenges, celebrate successes, collaborate on new initiatives, share innovations, and design the future.
+NatureServe Canada hosted the NatureServe Network’s annual conference, convening hundreds of the world’s leading conservationists for a series of plenaries, symposia, workshops, panels, presentations, and field sessions.
+NatureServe’s 84 Network Programs, our partners and clients from federal and state agencies, corporations, conservation-focused institutions, and other biodiversity champions came together to discuss conservation challenges, celebrate successes, collaborate on new initiatives, share innovations, and design the future.

 What to Expect

-This year's theme, Managing Natural Resources and Biodiversity in a Rapidly Changing World, highlights and acknowledges the uses and pressures on our natural resources as well as the efforts and activities to protect and conserve them.
+2017's theme, Managing Natural Resources and Biodiversity in a Rapidly Changing World, highlighted and acknowledged the uses and pressures on our natural resources as well as the efforts and activities to protect and conserve them.

-Throughout the conference, our Network Programs, partners, and clients will come together around a variety of topics, and walk through the many phases and challenges of conservation, including:
+Throughout the conference, our Network Programs, partners, and clients came together around a variety of topics, and walked through the many phases and challenges of conservation, including:

 - Identifying the main challenge(s)/problem(s)